rwieruch/blog_robinwieruch_content/pages/about/index.md

 Next to Leanpub, I used [educative.io](https://www.educative.io/collection/5740745361195008/5676830073815040) to release a course.
 The platform is pretty new on the market.
 The creators of educative are helpful, supportive and very kind.
 I enjoyed the collaboration with them.
 The platform itself offers all the tools you need to setup your course.

-### TransferWise and PayPal
+### Wise (TransferWise) and PayPal

-Whenever I need to pay people abroad where I cannot use the usual bank transfer, I use [TransferWise](https://wise.com/invite/u/robinw212) or PayPal.
+Whenever I need to pay people abroad where I cannot use the usual bank transfer, I use [Wise](https://wise.com/invite/u/robinw212) or PayPal.

 <Divider />